schwark/alfred-plaid/README.md

 ## Account Refresh

 ```
-pd refresh act:<acct-name>
+pd refresh <all | item>
 ```
 This allows for forcing a refresh of the data from the bank to Plaid.
-You can refresh all accounts as well.
+You can refresh all items as well.
 This only refreshes from the bank to plaid.
 To update the local cache of transactions, this needs to be followed by a `update` command a few mins later when the refresh may be complete.

 ## Account Filtering